qing10101/el4ner_scu/README.md

 ### Option 2: Qualitative Side-by-Side Comparison

-This script is useful for quick demos on a few specific sentences, printing a clean comparison table.
+This script is useful for quick demos on a few specific sentences, printing a clean comparison table against **Qwen3-30B**.

 **How to Run:**

 ```bash